hasnainrampurawala/stock-price-prediction/README.md

 # stock-price-prediction
 Python based stock price movement prediction solution using a simple Linear Auto Regressive machine learning model trained on past 5 years of monthly adjusted stock price data of NVDA, AMD and INTC.
 The model is used to predict the next 12 months of stock prices of the companies.
-Finally, a dashboard is displayed
+Finally, an interactive dashboard is displayed for the respective companies.

 # Stock Price Predictor